cgvirus/Blender-Compositor-Disc-Cache-Realtime-Preview-Addon/README.md

 > - Filepath automation added.
 Multiple scene will get individual file path in their own scene.
 No need to set it anymore.
 > - A buffer to refresh Image Editor GUI.
 > - A circular workflow
 > - Blender 2.81 sequencer changes are considered.
-The workflow is same nut structure has been changed.
+The workflow is same but structure has been changed.